Pikaday/Pikaday/README.md

 `picker.setDate('2012-01-01'))`

 Set the current selection.
-This will be restricted within the bounds of `minDate` and `maxDate` options if they're specified.
+This will be restricted within the bounds of `minDate` and `maxDate` options if they're specified, and will return false and perform no action if the date is present in `disabledDates`.

 `picker.getMoment()`